|

 Camp Officers

-Aulick, Jr. 2nd Lt.
-Commander Skee Hutson
+2nd Lt.
+Commander - Open

-Adjutant Archie Matthews Chaplin Arnold O'Steen
+Adjutant - Archie Matthews Chaplin - Arnold O'Steen

-Treasurer Emery Thrift Historian Lindon Lindsey
+Treasurer - Emery Thrift Historian - Lindon Lindsey

 As with all Sons of Confederate Veterans Camps, membership is open to male descendants, either lineal or collateral, of Confederate Veterans.
-Membership inquires should be to Adjutant Archie Matthews 386-462-3016 or Commander Clement Lindsey at 352-472-0047 or e-mail cypyroman@Yahoo .com
+Membership inquires should be to Adjutant Archie Matthews 386-462-3016 or Commander Clement Lindsey at 352-472-0047 or e-mail

 Monthly meeting every third Tuesday at Bell Community Center, Bell, Florida.
 Social at 6:30 pm and meeting 7:00 pm